-A. Engage with private sector for using Digital Public Goods for development response in the Ukraine crisis, for testing and up-scaling of innovative products, services or solutions aligned to SDGs, aiming to support digitization in public and private sectors, and with measurable and positive impact on the inclusion of vulnerable people and overall wellbeing of people.
-Due to the demographic structure of the refugees fleeing Ukraine, of which a majority are variously vulnerable groups, such inclusion is particularly important in developing adequate Digital Public Goods.
+A. Engage with private sector for using Digital Public Goods for testing and up-scaling of innovative products, services or solutions aligned to SDGs, aiming to support digitization in public and private sectors, and with measurable and positive impact on the inclusion of vulnerable people and overall wellbeing of people.